 If you’re a beginner gardener, you might want a bit of help along the way to make sure that you’re not wasting any precious time.
 Here is a handful of tips to get started on your very own kitchen garden this spring so that you have more than enough food to eat by the time fall is back.

 This plump and juicy vegetable is perfect to grow on a balcony in an upside-down hanging basket or even in the window sill as they tend to climb whatever they can find.
 It’s a great plant to grow in case you don’t have that much space, in other words.
 That’s why you should try to grow it in a cage to avoid having them grow outwards rather than upwards – or at least give your tomato plants a few sticks for support.

 Cherry tomatoes grow extremely fast and you certainly won’t be disappointed by their yield if you make sure that they’re happy and healthy.

 When you have a basket full of tasty tomatoes, you can simply slice them up and toss them in a salad, roast them in the oven together with some other veggies – or just make them into a rich tomato sauce you can use for basically anything.

-They’re heavy eaters and love soil rich with food, though, so have a look at a retailer like Edrich Lumber for some great environmentally friendly options.
+They’re heavy eaters and love soil rich with food, though, so have a look at your local gardening retailer for some great environmentally friendly options.